Snoring and Sleep Apnea

 Follow-up treatments or next steps:

 Once you have been diagnosed with sleep apnea and which type, the next step will be to determine the best mode of treatment for the condition.
-Because of the varied types of sleep apnea and the multitude of underlying factor, this will be on a case by case basis.
+Because of the varied types of sleep apnea and the multitude of underlying factor, we would evaluation if you are a candidate for surgical options vs oral appliance vs CPAP or BiPAP.
+This will be on a case by case basis.

 Contact our office

-To find out more about about our Sleep Apnea Diagnosis service, treatment options or side effects, visit L.A.
+Oral Appliance Therapy such as SomnoGuard is one of the most effective and cost effective treatments for snoring.
+This type of device is considered safe and reliable for people suffering from mild to moderate OSA.
+To find out more about our Sleep Apnea Diagnosis service, treatment options or side effects, visit L.A.
 Sinus & Allergy Specialists offices located at 1701 E Cesar Chavez Ave Suite 560, Los Angeles, CA 90033-2425, or book an appointment by calling (323) 226-0022 today.